khazelton/uv-django-react/README.md

 **Cursor**

 Starting both servers in the background now: Django on port 8000 and Vite dev server on port 5173.
-I’ll report any startup errors.
+I'll report any startup errors.

 Checking both servers are up by curling the backend ping endpoint and the frontend root, and listing listening ports.